NeuroJSON/jdata/JData_specification.md

   0 and 9, specifying the level of the compression (interpretation is method/library-dependent)
 * **`_ArrayZipOptions_`**: (optional) an array object allowing users to specify additional compression-method specific parameters (interpretation is method/library-dependent)
+* **`"_ArrayShuffle_"`**: (optional) if present, must be a non-zero integer; a positive integer specifying the number of bytes at which the serialized raw data buffer is shuffled.
+For example, `"_ArrayShuffle_": 4` orders a byte stream [1,2,3,4,5,6,7,8,9,10,11,12] in a new order [1,5,9,2,6,10,3,17,11,4,8,12]; setting `"_ArrayShuffle_"` to a negative integer specifies bit-wised shuffle with the absolute value as the bit-wised shuffle spacing. `"_ArrayShuffle_"` must be applied, if present, before compression/encoding and an unshuffle operation must be applied upon decompression/decoding.

 When a compressed array format is used, `"_ArrayZipType_"` and `"_ArrayZipSize_"` must appear before `"_ArrayZipData_"`.